aerospike-community/aerospike-zabbix/Readme.md

 ### Known Issues

-- Host based monitoring instead of cluster based monitoring
 - Not all non-numeric metrics have been converted to numeric
 - SELinux (CentOS) interferes with simple net checks built into Zabbix.
   * Get around this by setting SELinux to disabled or permissive in `/etc/selinux.config`

 ### Requirements

-1. Aerospike python client is required for the script to work.
-See [this page](http://www.aerospike.com/docs/client/python/install/) for more details
+See requirements.txt

->  pip install aerospike
+> sudo pip install -r requirements.txt

 ### Installing Zabbix